kirjavascript/TetrisGYM/README.md

 ![Tetris](/screens/levelselect.png)

-Same gameplay as Type-A, with some improvements: no score cap, no rocket, no curtain, always next box, better pause, extended level select.
+Same gameplay as A-Type, with some improvements: no score cap, no rocket, no curtain, always next box, better pause, extended level select.

 ### T-Spins